KSP-KOS/KOS_DOC/source/summary_topics/ship_control.md

 * YAW - rotate left/right, like pressing "A" and "D" on the keyboard.
 * PITCH - rotate up/down, like pressing "W" and "S" on the keyboard.
 * ROLL - tilt left/right, like pressing "Q" and "E" on the keyboard.
+* YAWTRIM - rotate left/right, like pressing "A" and "D" on the keyboard.
+* PITCHTRIM - rotate up/down, like pressing "W" and "S" on the keyboard.
+* ROLLTRIM - tilt left/right, like pressing "Q" and "E" on the keyboard.
 * FORE - translate backward/forward, like pressing "N" and "H" on the keyboard.
 Needs RCS ON to be effective.
 * STARBOARD - translate left/right, like pressing "J" and "L" on the keybaord.
 Needs RCS ON to be effective.
 * TOP - translate up/down, like pressing "I" and "K" on the keybaord.
 Needs RCS ON to be effective.